Get insider access

 Yes

 These buds have great Bluetooth connectivity.
-While they don't support multi-device pairing, they have Google Quick Pair, so you can easily connect them with your Android devices.
-They also have two different modes that you can use to alter your audio experience: 'Audio Mode', which is supposed to improve audio quality, and 'Video Mode', which helps lower latency.
+While they don't have multi-device pairing, they support Google Quick Pair, so you can easily connect them with your Android devices.
+They also have two different modes that you can use to alter your audio experience: 'Audio Mode,' which is supposed to improve audio quality, and 'Video Mode,' which helps lower latency.
 Even with Video Mode on, though, these buds have high latency, so you'll notice lip sync issues.
-If you use the Audio Mode for streaming videos, you'll notice even higher lip sync issues, which can be disruptive.
-It's worth noting that some apps and devices compensate for latency differently.
+If you use the Audio Mode for streaming videos, you'll have even more noticeable audio/video desync, which can be disruptive.
+It's worth noting that apps and devices compensate for latency differently.

 0